Are There Any Dwarf Magnolias I Can Grow in a Pot?

 The answer is yes, but only if you have an extremely large container!
 The smallest varieties of "dwarf" forms grow 8-12 feet tall and 6-8 feet wide at full maturity.
 Most of the smaller types grow into a multistemmed shrub rather than a single-trunk tree, though you could train them into a tree form.

-The good news is that they are slow growing, and 'Little Gem', for example, a type of southern magnolia (Magnolia grandiflora), will take 20 years to reach 20 feet.
+The good news is that they are slow growing.
+"Little Gem" (a type of southern magnolia (Magnolia grandiflora), for example, will take 20 years to reach 20 feet.
 Others to consider include star magnolia (M. stellata).
 'Royal Star' is a superior selection with pink buds that open white.
 Magnolia X 'Ann' has late-blooming purplish-red blooms.
 'Waterlily' has fragrant white flowers.
 Henry Hicks sweet bay magnolia (M. virginiana 'Henry Hicks') is the hardiest of the sweet bays (to Zone 5).
 It develops lemon-scented creamy white blooms in late spring to early summer.